SYNCHRO-SYM

 Only SYNCHRO-SYM comparably performs with today’s DC field-wound superconductor (or so-called super permanent magnet) electric motor system but without the loss, cost, size, and complexity of cryogenic provisioning!

-– Several electric vehicle propulsion motor manufacturers admirably prefer the traditional “passive DC field-wound rotor” synchronous electric motor system for enhancing performance and the ethical reason of eliminating RE-PMs, such as the E-Motors from ZF, Mahle, Vitesco and BMW’s 5th generation e-drive (2022)! –
+– Several electric vehicle propulsion motor manufacturers admirably prefer the traditional “passive DC field-wound rotor” synchronous electric motor system for enhancing performance and for the ethical reason of eliminating RE-PMs with harmful exploited labor, environmental, geopolitical consequences, such as the E-Motors from ZF, Mahle, Vitesco and BMW’s 5th generation e-drive (2022)! –

-– Why not leap to the next simple step with the “brushless,” RE-PM free, “active multiphase-wound rotor,” “synchronous” SYNCHRO-SYM is a drop-in replacement that provides twice the continuous power density and octuple the peak torque density at half the cost and loss with the same packaging (per unit of continuous power rating)? –
+– Why not leap to the next simple step with the “brushless,” RE-PM free, “active multiphase wound-rotor,” “synchronous” SYNCHRO-SYM that provides twice the continuous power density and octuple the peak torque density at half the cost and loss with the same packaging (per unit of continuous power rating)? –

 SYNCHRO-SYM → THE REIMAGINED ELECTRIC MOTOR SYSTEM:

-a) Guarantee stable synchronous operation, regardless of rotor or line perturbations from sub-synchronous to super-synchronous speeds, including synchronous speed, and as a result, eliminate the asymmetric instability of relying on slip-induction excitation, particularly about or at synchronous speed where slip-induction ceases to exist,
+a) Guarantee contiguously stable operation, regardless of rotor or line perturbations from sub-synchronous to super-synchronous speeds and as a result, eliminate the asymmetric instability of relying on slip-induction excitation, particularly about or at synchronous speed where slip-induction ceases to exist,

 b) Provide double constant-torque speed range (i.e., Maximum Load Speed or MLS) for a given continuous torque, excitation frequency, port voltage, and air-gap flux density (e.g., 7200 RPM with 1 pole-pair @ 60 Hz of excitation versus 3600 RPM for all others), which is tantamount to twice the power density at half the cost and half the loss per unit of power rating by reasonably assuming the rotor and stator consume similar real-estate, loss, and cost with the compounding effects of friction and electronic control in accordance with the electric machine laws of physics, such as Faraday’s Law, Ampere Circuital Law, Lorentz Force Law, and Maxwell Equations,